Tibinsunny/autotunnelssh/README.md

 ```

 ### 4️⃣ Provide Required Details 📝
-During installation, you’ll be prompted to enter:
+During installation, you'll be prompted to enter:
 - **MailTrap Token**
 - **ngrok Token**
 - **Email ID registered with MailTrap**

 ⚠️ Make sure to input the correct details to avoid errors.

----

 ## 🔧 How It Works